 The series' animation is top-notch for an 80's animated film, just like its excellent soundtrack.
 Despite being quite obscure in the West, both the manga and the anime were very influential, namely Go Nagai among others cites it as a reference.

 - Ambition Is Evil: Tenkai is this personified since his ultimate goal included toppling the Shogun and taking his place.

 - Beauty Equals Goodness: Zigzagged.
-Most villains on the show are rather lacking in the face deparment (especially the Three Demon Ninjas) with few exceptions who eventually turn out to be not that bad in the end.
+Most villains on the show are rather lacking in the face department (especially the Three Demon Ninjas), with few exceptions who eventually turn out to be not that bad in the end.

-- Better to Die Than Be Killed: A very peculiar instance with the adoptive daughter of the old man who takes Jiro in after his last showdown with Tenkai's militia.
+- Better to Die than Be Killed: A very peculiar instance with the adoptive daughter of the old man who takes Jiro in after his last showdown with Tenkai's militia.
 Left to mourn her foster parent after Jiro leaves for California, she gets questioned by Tenkai who promises to let her leave if she tells him all she knows.
-Feeling that she would die anyway, she slits her throat with the shuriken Jiro had given her as a memento.
+Feeling that she would die anyway, she slits her throat with the shuriken Jiro gave her as a memento.

 - Combat Pragmatist: Although he may use classic ninja techniques, Jiro is quite good at taking advantage of his surroundings to get the drop on his opponents.

 - Died in Your Arms Tonight: The eventual fate of Oyuki in Jiro's arms, shortly after they were revealed to be brother and sister.